 The Sierra Designs Flex Capacitor (updated in Fall of 2019) is a top-loading backpack with a unique top lid and two side water bottle pockets.
 Designed by Andrew Skurka, it has wrap-around compression straps that let you shrink or expand its capacity from 40L to 60L so you can fit more food and gear inside when you go on longer trips.
 This is complemented by a stiff but lightweight frame that makes it possible to haul heavy loads, far exceeding those that can be carried by similarly sized ultralight or internal frame backpacks.

 Sierra Designs has made a minor few changes to the Flex Capacitor this year.
-The pack is now offered in two new colors, white and black, replacing the original silver-colored version (which is on sale at REI for $150.)
-A second mesh pocket has been added to the shoulder pads to hold snack bars and gadgets.
+The pack is now offered in two new colors, white and black, replacing the original silver-colored version (which is still available from Sierra Designs) A second mesh pocket has been added to the shoulder pads to hold snack bars and gadgets.
 In addition, the internal mesh hydration sleeve can be hung on the exterior of the pack for storing wet items or gear you want to access frequently without having to stop and root around inside the backpack.
 I review these below.

 The Flex Capacitor is also now available in two additional volumes, 25-40L and 60-75L, but the number of hip belt sizes available has dropped from four with the original silver-colored pack to two sizes with the new white or black colored version.
 While I haven’t had a chance to try the 60-75L version yet, my guess is that it will make a super winter backpack when you have to carry a lot more gear, food, and fuel.
 The Flex Capacitor’s internal frame is very stiff and it can carry 50 lbs or more so there’s no doubt in my mind that the 60-75L model can carry the extra weight.